kgero/what-makes-tweetorials-tick/README.md

 * Link: link to first tweet on Twitter
 * First Tweet: text of first tweet
 * Last Tweet: text of last tweet
+* All Tweets: text of all tweets, separated by '~tweetbreak~'

 ### Lede annotations